BANANAS NEED WATER TOO!

 ANOTHER BRITISH IMPORT

 British administrators, during British colonial rule on the island, saw the potential for various cash crops in Cyprus.
-As a result, banana plantations garnered serious attention at the time.
-In typical colonial fashion, British administrators had already successfully created banana plantations in several other countries across their empire.
-They were eager to add Cyprus to the illustrious list of banana-producing countries and this came to fruition when bananas finally arrived on the island at the turn of the 19th century.
+As a result of this, the installation of banana plantations garnered serious attention at the time on the island.
+The British had already successfully created banana plantations in several other countries across their empire and were eager to add Cyprus to the illustrious list of banana-producing countries.
+This came to fruition when bananas finally arrived on the island at the turn of the 19th century.
 The wholesale cultivation of the fruit began shortly thereafter.
 This saw several banana plantations established across the island.

 IDEAL CONDITIONS